dddominikk/rosaenlg/NEW_LANGUAGE.md

 ### Stop words

+Yes, Croatian definitely makes use of stop words.
+An up-to-date version of these lexemes has been added to the project files.
+I looked into existing stuff on GitHub but it was lacking in a lot of appropriated foreign words that emerged over the last decade and I'm scraping websites all the time anyway.
+So, I've decided to collect them myself.
+Especially as that allows us to avoid introduxcing more dependencies, I see the occasional complaint about those in random pull requests and really wouldn't want to be responsible for giving even more baseless whataboutism ammo to skeptics.

 >- do stop words exists in the language?
 >- what is the standard list of stop words?